Find Matches to siRNA in Genomic Features with SeedMatchR

 Prepare species-specific annotation data

-annotation data for human, rat, and mouse annotations.
-We can load the
+data for human, rat, and mouse annotations.
+More information can be

 # Load the species specific annotation database object